Monicavila/RVMA/docs/_build/_sources/testing.rst.txt

         });
     });

 We will test if it's renderd and the elements are displayed well.
-The render testing works with ``shallow`` component from :doc:`enzyme<Testing/Events>` indicating the html label we want to corroborate.
+The render testing works with ``shallow`` component from :ref:`enzyme <Events>` indicating the html label we want to corroborate.
 In this example is selecting a div that function as a container.
 In the next page we will learn how to apply this library to test events in a component too.
 Remember to execute ``npm test`` to run the tests.

 Events
 ------